-Hardwood Floor Care is Made Easy with our free Care & Maintenance Guide!
+Learning how to care for hardwood floors is easy with our free Care & Maintenance Guide!

 Whether you purchased new hardwood floors or moved into a home with existing hardwood floors, you’ll love how quick and easy it is to care for and maintain your hardwood floors!

 When it comes to hardwood floor care, you don’t have to use tons of wood floor cleaners, cleaning solutions, or other homemade cleaning supplies.
 In fact, homemade hardwood floor cleaners and other non-recommended cleaners can damage the finish or void your floor warranty.

 **It’s important that you check with your hardwood manufacturer and the maintenance guidelines to ensure that you are not using cleaners that could cause damages to your floors or void your warranty.

 Visit us on Youtube for more Floor & Home care and maintenance advice!

 - Use a hard surface vacuum (brushless) or sweep twice a week for the best results.
 Sweeping or vacuuming hardwood floors will ensure that your space is free and clear of loose debris.

 - A microfiber mop is another tool that is beneficial for cleaning wood floors.
 These mops are gentle and effective, and they pick up dust and allergens from crevices and seams.

 It’s best to start with these tools and remove loose dirt before moving on to the next steps.
 High traffic areas like entryways, hallways, and stairs will see more debris, so take extra care when sweeping, vacuuming, or dust mopping these areas of your home.

 DO NOT use a wet mop with water or steam at any time.
 Hardwood is susceptible to warping when exposed to water, which means that damages happen quickly when using any water-based product to clean them.